wp-plugins/ultimate-member/readme.txt

 **Conditional menus**

 The plugin provides a range of customizable text only email templates which are triggered depending on certain events (e.g welcome email, account activation, account deleted etc).
 Each email type can be turned on/off.
 The plugin also offers a range of optional admin notification emails so you can find out when a new user registers or if new user needs reviewed.

+**Show author posts & comments on user profiles**

+The plugin provides a fully flexible menu and tab system on user profiles that allows you to optionally display a user’s posts and comments on their profile.
+With this feature you can put the focus on a user’s posts by making author posts the default tab when viewing a user profile.

 **Mobile adaptive & responsive**